PX4/PX4-user_guide/en/concept/mixing.md

 A summing (simple) mixer combines zero or more control inputs into a single actuator output.
 Inputs are scaled, and the mixing function sums the result before applying an output scaler.
-In the output scaler, also a minimal actuator traversal time limit can be specified (inverse of a slew rate).
+A minimal actuator traversal time limit can also be specified in the output scaler (inverse of a slew rate).

 A simple mixer definition begins with: